 - Durham Crisis Response Center: 919-403-6562, 24/7; domestic violence and substance abuse, LGBTQ friendly

 If you are unsure if the service applies to you, crisis lines usually have a resource list and may be able to refer you to the appropriate entity.

 Resources are ALWAYS changing.
-This information is as accurate and up-to-date as possible (as of 02/06/2020).
+This information is as accurate and up-to-date as possible as of August, 2022.
 If you cannot access any of the above crisis lines, PLEASE try another.